 It may have resulted in incorrect hotel rates charged to some customers.
 The hotel booking system outage also prevented IHG from tracking room availability and authorized hotel employees to change room availability.

-On the contrary, IHG has shared a few details about the breach to reporters around the recent cyber attack.
+On the contrary, IHG has shared a few details about the breach with reporters around the recent cyber attack.
 This may feel like good news, as the attack is not part of a more significant trend of cyberattacks against businesses.

 However, it is still a serious incident requiring a thorough investigation.
 IHG is taking steps to ensure that all customers’ information is secure and is working with law enforcement to identify the perpetrators.